wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-content-search/includes/4-manage-ediscovery-cases.md

  -  **eDiscovery case.** This feature is available in the Microsoft Purview compliance portal and serves the same purpose as eDiscovery hold, but with a different web interface.
 It also provides the ability to search across all Microsoft 365 services in a single, unified search operation.

 > [!NOTE]
 > When creating an eDiscovery case in the Microsoft Purview compliance portal, the searches you create are content searches that are only visible from inside the case you created.
-You can't see those content searches on the Content search page in the compliance portal.
+You can't see those content searches on the Content search page in the Microsoft Purview compliance portal.

 ### Differences for eDiscovery in Exchange deployments